 Departmental Seminar and Journal Club as well as Graduate Teaching Assistantships are taken by all Ph.D. students.
 Seminars include those presented by students and invited speakers.
 The Graduate Teaching Assistance course will allow you to gain valuable teaching experience by participating in ongoing courses as lecturers, small group facilitators, laboratory instructors in a structured didactic setting, review session leaders and other teaching opportunities that can be approved by your program’s director.

-After completing all research rotations, and before candidacy is achieved, you will take a course in Research Techniques each semester.
 The laboratory training and research provide you with the skills and experience that lead to supervised independent research for your doctoral dissertation.
 After achieving candidacy, you will focus on your Doctoral Dissertation Research courses each semester.

 Candidacy

-You are eligible to enter doctoral candidacy after successful completion of the qualifying examination, the accumulation of your didactic credits—including all required courses—and at the recommendation of the program faculty.
-Upon successful completion of the qualifying exam, you will be able to work with your research advisor to develop a research proposal that will lead to a successful thesis and thesis defense.
+You are eligible to enter doctoral candidacy after successful completion of the qualifying examination, the accumulation of your didactic credits—including all required courses—and at the recommendation of the Program Director.
+Upon achieving candidacy, you will be able to work with your Dissertation Advisor and the Chair of your Dissertation Advisory Committee to develop a research proposal that will lead to a successful thesis and thesis defense.

-Dissertation Progress Reports
+Dissertation Progress Tracking

 Dissertation Defense

+The development of your dissertation is the central component of the Ph.D., and after months of research and preparation, you will be ready to defend your dissertation before the committee and the department.
 You shall provide the dissertation advisory committee with a final draft of the dissertation at least two weeks in advance of a public defense of the dissertation.
 Because a public presentation and defense of the dissertation research is an academic tradition and a Graduate School requirement, the dean must approve all proposed dissertation defense dates.

 Completing the Program